tlwilliams895/gis-devops/src/objectives.rst

 - Manage Unix processes
 - Configure systemd daemon processes to run on startup
 - Use logs to troubleshoot applications
+- Awareness of Security Misconfigation vulnerability and how to prevent it

 .. _week05-day2-objectives: